p-groarke/fea_osl/README.md

 ### Known Issues
 - **Animation doesn't work!**
   - There is currently a bug with the Arnold Properties Displacement map input.
 Once that is fixed I can test animation.
+- Most Max "Displacement" inputs do not accept Vector Displacement.
+So out-of-the-box, the displacement will not work with things like the Displace Modifier.
+There is a workaround however, explained [here](#running-in-modifier-stack).
 - When using very large maps, the ocean generation can be slow.
 - Some of the hashing options aren't ideal and produce banding.